wharmond/Team25/README.md

     - Age (in months)
     - Exhibit name
     - type (mammal, bird, amphibian, reptile, fish, or invertebrate)
+    - Staff members can access animal care by clicking on the animal
 #### /Search Animals
     - Exhibit
     - Name